-- 130. On or around May 16, 2018, Defendants became aware of public reports regarding their deceptive and misleading representations to students about their accreditation status. - 131.
-A May 16, 2018 article in the online publication Republic Report stated:
+- 163. On or around May 16, 2018, Defendants became aware of public reports regarding their deceptive and misleading representations to students about IIA's and the Art Institute of Colorado's accreditation status. - 164.
+An article in the online publication Republic Report stated: